The Deipara Initiative...

 Fr.
 Gregory Wassen, Cambridge, UK

-Fr.
-Anders Strindberg is a priest of the Mission Province of Sweden and oblate at the New Camaldoli Hermitage in Lucia, CA. He holds an M.A. in Philosophy and International Relations and Ph.D in International Relations, both from the University of St Andrews, Scotland.
+Anders Strindberg is an oblate at the New Camaldoli Hermitage in Lucia, CA. He holds an M.A. in Philosophy and International Relations and Ph.D in International Relations, both from the University of St Andrews, Scotland.
 In addition to academic appointments at Princeton University, Damascus University, and the U.S. Naval Postgraduate School, he worked as a journalist prior to entering St Vladimir's Orthodox Theological Seminary, Crestwood, NY, in 2007.
-He was ordained to the priesthood in 2009 and has served in parishes in Stockholm, New York, and California.
+He was ordained to the priesthood in 2009 and has served parishes in Stockholm, New York, and California.

 Deipara is Latin for "God-bearer" – theotokos in Greek – one of the names of the Blessed Virgin Mary.
 The initiative to support the Little Sisters' work among the people of Dbayeh Camp is taken in Mary's name and under her patronage.